-My name is Nichole Murray, a junior at Montana State University majoring in Mechanical Engineering and minoring in Aerospace engineering.
-I grew up moving around the world with my family from Montana, living with the polar bears in the Arctic region of Alaska, exploring the European continent to watching monkeys swing from trees in Central America.
-I was a member of a student spectrograph team called Redshift.
-We won the Civility Award and Best Design Build Award at the National Student Solar Spectrograph Competition held at Montana State University in May 2013.
-I have been involved with many activities, for instance, leading a team of female engineers, from Embry-Riddle Aeronautical University, to the ESRA rocket competition in June 2012, where we placed second in the competition.
-When I am not at work or school, I love to run, play soccer, basketball, hike, camp and spend time with family and friends.
+My name is Nichole Murray, a senior at MSU majoring in Mechanical Engineering and minoring in Aerospace engineering.
+I grew up moving around the world with my family starting from Montana, living with the polar bears in the Arctic region of Alaska, exploring the European continent to watching monkeys swing from trees in Central America.
+I have been pursuing my degree for two years now and I am in the middle of my second internship with BOREALIS.
+Every day I am privileged with learning something new, whether it is a new skill set or an interesting fact.
+I am ecstatic about being able to gain experience and acquire new knowledge with all the opportunities BOREALIS and Montana Space Grant have provided me with leaving the possibilities endless.
+Over the years I have been a part of many engineering competitions, for example, I was a member of a student spectrograph team called Redshift.
+We won the Civility Award and Best Design Award at the National Student Solar Spectrograph Competition held at Montana State University in May 2013.
+Outside of work and school I participate in countless activities and events.
+For example, I love to run, partake in Pink Gloves boxing, play soccer, basketball, hike, camp, go on mission trips, travel, and spend time with family and friends.

 I grew up in Miles City, Montana.
 I found my love of electronics in the Navy, where I was a calibration technician for 5 1/2 years.
 I decided to further my understanding of electronics and measurement science, and so I started studying Electrical Engineering at Montana State University.
 I first started getting involved in BOREALIS the fall of 2010.
 The thought of sending experiments to near-space intrigued me.
 Space has always been some sort of mystical place for me.
 Being able to measure and quantify the universe in some small way has an unbelievable draw.
 After going on my first flight, I was hooked.
 BOREALIS really opened my eyes to space, and I am interested in someday working for an aerospace company involved in space exploration.
 I am working as a BOREALIS intern, with a focus on a timer-controlled cut down system.

-Scott is a sophomore in the Computer Engineering program at Montana State University.
+Scott is a senior in the Computer Engineering program at Montana State University.
 A native to Montana, Scott was raised in rural Creston, Montana on his parent’s sheep farm.
 From an early age he was interested in all aspects of technology from robotics to space travel.
 Prior to coming to MSU, Scott worked as an IT professional after graduating from Flathead Valley Community College with an associate’s degree in information technology.
-Scott has enjoyed working in MSU’s electronics and digital logic labs, and recently accepted the "Best Spectrograph Design" award with his team at the National Student Solar Spectrograph Competition.
-In his free time Scott enjoys flying remote control aircraft, mountain biking, kayaking, video and board gaming, target shooting and researching the latest technology developments.
+Scott has enjoyed working in MSU’s electronics and digital logic labs, and has been involved with Montana Space Grant Consortium for several years while attending MSU.
+He has participated in the MSGC BOREALIS summer internship program (2013, 2014), the National Student Solar Spectrograph Competition (Best Spectrograph Design award), and recently became a student member of the MSGC advisory board.
+In his free time Scott enjoys flying remote control aircraft, mountain biking, kayaking, video and board gaming, paintball, target shooting and researching the latest technology developments.